Jul 28, 2021

 • Create a Preferred Supplier List (PSL) of accredited umbrella companies (Professional Passport or FCSA).

-Saferec Help: We developed a free process for recruitment agencies to create or renew their PSL of accredited umbrella companies within 7 days. (access now)
+SafeRec Help: We developed a free process for recruitment agencies to create or renew their PSL of accredited umbrella companies within 7 days. (access now)

 • Monitoring Accreditation: should one of the umbrella companies lose its accreditation, especially if you base your defence based on Accreditations.

-Saferec Help: We developed a free service that allows agencies to receive alerts within 24 hours if any of the umbrella companies in their PSL lose their accreditations. (access now)
+SafeRec Help: We developed a free service that allows agencies to receive alerts within 24 hours if any of the umbrella companies in their PSL lose their accreditations. (access now)

 • Audit Regularly your Umbrella Companies: These audits are sometimes done internally through the finance or compliance department of the recruitment agency.

-Saferec Help: Our team of experts can offer in-depth audits on each Umbrella Company that is on your PSL. (access now)
+SafeRec Help: Our team of experts can offer in-depth audits on each Umbrella Company that is on your PSL. (access now)

 • Be compliant and send Key Information Documents (KID): It should not be a guiding principle as it is already a legal requirement for recruitment agencies.

-Saferec Help: we developed a solution that generates KIDs for all payroll solutions including any Umbrella Company.
+SafeRec Help: we developed a solution that generates KIDs for all payroll solutions including any Umbrella Company.
 This means it will ensure you communicate accurate illustrations to your contractors. (access now)

 How could Recruitment Agencies protect themselves?